NarsilDev/digital-ocean-articles/kubernetes-security.md

 mkdir ~/certs
     ```

-4. Now copy the :
+4. Now paste the content of the public certificate and the private key in their corresponding files:

     ```command
-[environment second]
+[environment local]
 nano ~/certs/ca.crt
 sudo cat /etc/kubernetes/pki/ca.key
     ```